Union Arts Center

-ACT Contemporary Theatre (originally A Contemporary Theatre) is a regional, non-profit theatre organization in Seattle, in the US state of Washington.
+Union Arts Center (previously A Contemporary Theatre (ACT) and ACT Contemporary Theatre) is a regional, non-profit theatre organization in Seattle, in the US state of Washington.
 Gregory A. Falls (1922–1997) founded ACT in 1965 and served as its first Artistic director; at the time ACT was founded he was also head of the Drama Department at the University of Washington.
 Falls was identified with the theatrical avant garde of the time, and founded ACT because he saw the Seattle Repertory Theatre as too specifically devoted to classics.
+In 2025, ACT Contemporary Theatre merged with the Seattle Shakespeare Company to form the Union Arts Center.